Gzie3009/temp-backend/README.md

 local Route : /product

 Type of Request   Path , purpose
-Post , /add-product , to add the product
+Post , /add-product , to add ~the product
-Post , /add-category, to add the categories of the product Get,   /all-products, to get all the added products Post , /add-to-cart, to put  the product into the cart Post , /remove-from-cart:id to remove the item from the cart Post , /cart  , to get the items added to cart
+Post , /add-category, to add the categories of the product Get  , /all-products, to get all the added products Post , /add-to-cart, to put  the product into the cart Post , /remove-from-cart:id to remove the item from the cart Post , /cart  , to get the items added to cart